-VERA is using a hard-disk recording system called OCTADISK in this season instead of the DIR2000/DIR1000 magnetic tape recorders.
-The recording rate of OCTADISK is 1 Gbps.
+VERA is using a hard-disk recording system called OCTADISK which can record with the rate of 1 Gbps.

 2.6 Correlators

 The correlation processes are carried out by the software correlator located at NAOJ Mizusawa campus.
 In a default correlation, the maximum number of spectral point per antenna are 2048 points across all channels of 2-beams data and the time resolution is usually set to be 1 second.
 But higher spectral resolution and higher time resolution are available by the software correlator upon requests.
 Please contact with vera-prop @ nao.ac.jp, if you require correlating with special parameters.